 (1) In this section —

-confidential information means information contained in any —
+confidential information means information contained in any of the following —

-(a) record that is required to be kept under this Act;
+(a) a record that is required to be kept under this Act;

-(b) return that has been submitted as required under this Act; or
+(b) a return that has been submitted or lodged as required under this Act;

-(c) record that has been voluntarily provided to the Department for the purposes of research.
+(c) a record that has been voluntarily provided to the Department for the purposes of research;

+(d) a MEMP that has been lodged as required under this Act.

-(2) Except as provided in subsection (3) or (4), a person who directly or indirectly divulges any confidential information obtained by reason of any duty or power that person has, or at any time had, in the administration of this Act commits an offence.
+(2) Except as provided in this section, a person who directly or indirectly divulges any confidential information obtained by reason of any duty or power that person has, or at any time had, in the administration of this Act commits an offence.

 Penalty: $10 000.